nkrusch/awesome-research-guides/readme.md

 Therefore, this collection provides a standardizing resource, for young researchers and advisors, that is independent of institutional circumstances.
 Most entries are drawn from computer science.

-This list was curated for personal use, during many years of doctoral studies, and it continues to grow with its creator.
+This list was curated for personal use, during many years of doctoral study, and it continues to grow with its creator.
 To increase its reach and usefulness, the list was converted to an awesome list.
 It is related to a few other awesome lists ([scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis on guidance over technology.
-There is also a [complementary collection](https://homes.cs.washington.edu/~mernst/advice/) that covers supplementary topics by a single author.
+There is also a [complementary collection](https://homes.cs.washington.edu/~mernst/advice/), with supplementary topics, written by a single author.
-Although the list is already substantial, it can always be improved.
+The purpose here is to offer advice from many experts.
-If you have good ideas, consider [contributing](./contributing.md).
+Although the list is substantial, it can always be improved via [contributions](./contributing.md).

 ## Contents